Dining Etiquette Guide

 Bartender: 10% to 15% of bar bill

-total price before any coupons, gift certificates, etc. Just because you get a discount, does not mean that your server did not serve up the full order.
+Remember that the amount you tip reflects the total price before any coupons, gift certificates, etc. Just because you get a discount, does not mean that your server did not serve up the full order.

 If the owner of the restaurant serves you himself, you should still tip him.
 He will divide the tip among those who work in the kitchen and dining room.